 Available PhD Projects

-MRes in Plastic Electronic Materials: We are now accepting applications for October 2020 entry!
+MRes in Soft Electronic Materials: We are now accepting applications for October 2023 entry!

-The 12-month, 90-ECTS, Bologna-compliant, MRes in Plastic Electronic Materials aims to provide a thorough foundation in the science and application of plastic electronic materials.
+The 12-month, 90-ECTS, Bologna-compliant, MRes in Soft Electronic Materials aims to provide a thorough foundation in the science and application of soft electronic materials.

-Visit the Centre for Plastic Electronics website for more details.
+Visit the Centre for Processable Electronics website for more details.

-To develop printable organic biosensors fabricated from solution-processed conjugated polymers for noninvasive diagnoses of exhaled human breath with high sensitivity, responsibility and reliability.
+This project aims to develop printable and flexible organic biosensors fabricated from solution-processed conjugated polymers for noninvasive diagnostics with high sensitivity, responsivity and reliability.